 How to Ignite Your Smoke Bomb

-All of our smoke bombs use a wire-pull technology, meaning, you don't need a lighter to ignite them!
+All of our smoke bombs use a ring-pull technology, meaning, you don't need a lighter to ignite them!
 Instead, there's a circle loop that comes with every smoke bomb that needs to be yanked in order for the smoke to disperse.
 Here are a few things to keep in mind:

-- Arguably most important, you need to make sure you pull the wire straight out.
+- Arguably most important, you need to make sure you pull the ring straight out.
 Not up, not down, not diagonal - STRAIGHT OUT!
 The #1 reason for device failure is when the smoke is pulled incorrectly.

-- You really need to YANK the wire - do not be shy!
+- You really need to YANK the ring - do not be shy!
 Once you do it a few times, you'll get the hang of it.
 It's not something you want to pull lightly on.
 Instead, get a good grip, and yank it back quickly!
 The main reason people end up pulling the pin up/down/diagonal is because they aren't pulling hard enough, so they end up pulling up or down to create more leverage.
 Don't be this person.

 #1 Mistake with Smoke Grenade Photography: Not Paying Attention to Wind